siddhi-io/www/en/docs/docs/query-guide.md

 define stream StockStream (symbol string, price float, volume long);
 ```

-The same can also be configured by omitting the attribute names as bellow.
+The same can also be configured by omitting the attribute names as below.

 ```sql
 @source(type='http', receiver.url='http://0.0.0.0:8080/foo',